foudfou/FireTray/README.md

-Moztray
+Firetray
 =======

 Overview
 --------

-Rewrite attempt of **Firetray** with js-ctypes, with focus on unread message count display.
+Js-ctypes rewrite of the binary XPCOM version of **Firetray**.

 Notes
 -----

-* Moztray unsets the `tabs.warnOnClose` built-in preference, which otherwise disrupts the handeling of the close event.
+* Firetray unsets the `tabs.warnOnClose` built-in preference, which otherwise disrupts the handeling of the close event.
 * Experimental non-customizable keyboard shortcut for hiding all windows set to: `accel-shift-w`

 References